timooo-thy/pyChatBot/README.md

 - **Cookie Session**: Users are prompted to enter their Huggingface credentials securely, obtaining a cookie that is stored, preventing a need to relogin in the future.

+- **Private Session**: Own your conversations from other users!
+Create, delete and download any conversations with ease.

 ## Thought Process

 ### Types of memory to consider: